-This year, we’re celebrating 75 years since the end of World War II, The world we are in today is quite different, making this the perfect day to reflect on the grand historical event WWII was.
+This year, we’re celebrating 77 years since the end of World War II.
+The world we live in today is quite different, making this the perfect day to reflect on the grand historical event that WWII was.

-World War II was an unprecedented crisis in the history of humanity and the marks it left behind are still visible.
-However, like every crisis, it brought out both the best and worst out of humanity, be it our ability to demonstrate solidarity or our destructive tendencies.
+World War II was something unprecedented in the history of humankind and the marks it left behind are still visible.
+However, like any major crisis, it brought out both the best and the worst in humanity, be it our ability to demonstrate solidarity or our destructive tendencies.

-We’ve compiled a report with photos from World War II in the Netherlands, as a visual reminder of those days of not so long ago.
+We’ve compiled a report with photos from World War II in the Netherlands, as a visual reminder of those days not that long ago.

 The bombed-out centre of Rotterdam after the Blitz